cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 ![a graph with time behind data points from apollo 14 - 17 EVAs. the trend lines go up mostly, with a slight downward trend near the end before sharply rising back up to finish.](./fig33.png)

 _This graph shows how the time behind varied on average for Apollo 14 - 17 EVAs.<><>cite p66, figure 33<><> The x-axis shows PET and the y-axis is time behind.
 Phase 1 is egress, phase 2 and 3 consist of traversal-overhead-station activity cycles.
-Phase 4 is ingress. <><>check!<><>_
+Phase 4 is clean up and ingress.<><>check!<><>_

 Time behind got worse as EVAs progressed.
 Egressing generally proceeded at a nominal pace (NASA-speak for "expected" or "within acceptable bounds"), but pretty much everything else took longer than expected.
 In fact, 80% of the timeline data points used to generate this graph were behind schedule.<><>cite<><> The few points that contradict the general trend almost always benefitted from cutting prior tasks from the as-performed timeline.

-I'll leave diving into the full set of a statistics as an exercise for the reader.<><>cite<><> Suffice it to say that science _always_ takes more time than you think.
-But that's no excuse for failing to stick to a timeline when you're aware of the issue and you've got the time to prepare for it.<><>reword?<><> Marvin is our attempt at subverting fashionably late exploration EVAs.
-The first step to running tighter EVA timelines is creating a detailed language to describe them.
+I'll leave diving into the full set of a statistics as an exercise for the curious.<><>cite<><> Suffice it to say that science _always_ takes more time than you think.
+But that's no excuse for failing to stick to a timeline when you're aware of the tendency for delays and you've got the time to prepare for it.
+Marvin is our attempt at subverting fashionably late exploration EVAs.
+The first step to running tighter EVA timelines was to create a detailed language to describe them.
 In other words, we needed a schema.

 ## Timeline Schemas

+Timelines haven't changed much since the 1960s.

 ![gemini 12 flight plan that looks like a spreadsheet](gemini_12_flight_plan.jpg)

-_I took this picture of an exhibit at Adler Planetarium in Chicago.
-This Gemini 12 flight plan looks almost identical to the mission timelines for ISS EVAs._
+_I took this picture of an exhibit at Adler Planetarium in Chicago of a Gemini 12 flight plan._

-What's remarkable is that modern ISS timelines look remarkably similar to Apollo timelines.
-They follow the same basic structure.
+<><>pull image of an apollo timeline from the paper<><>

+<><>pull image of an ISS timeline<><>

+Modern ISS timelines follow basically the same structure as early Gemini and Apollo timelines.
+Each one consists of high-level plans that describe broad phases of the mission and low-level procedures for the minute-by-minute, atomic level details.
+They are generally presented as such.

+<><>image of timeline with inset<><>

+Matthew and I went back and forth about how a timeline is structured.
+I emphasized being as specific as possible with our definitions.

+<><>why being specific matter<><>
+<><>what we came up with<><>
+<><>start discussion about JS implementation. pros and cons about performance?<><>

 I've been in meetings where we have a 20 minute discussion about the different ways to strike a rock with a hammer and what they're called.
 There were factions within the geologists, notably by nationality.
 At one point, a Brit tossed out the term "cheeky knock," which instantly became canon and I'm sure has since been published in geology papers about BASALT.